JRC1995/Machine-Translation-Transformers/README.md

 ### Pre-generating all possible masks (for masked multi-head attention)

-These masks are to be used to fill illegal positions with infinity (or a very high value eg. 2^30).
+These masks are to be used to fill illegal positions with -infinity (or a very low value eg. -2^30).

 Illegal positions are positions in the decoder input sequence which may be filled in the future timestep, but currently not filled.
 These positions shouldn't be allowed to influence the network.